Food shelves face unique barriers as COVID-19 spreads

 “We get our food in several different ways.
 We get donated food from manufacturers, and food rescue is something that we work on with grocery stores.
 We’ve seen a reduction in that,” she noted, explaining that area residents have been stocking up more in recent weeks.

-During a Sunday afternoon press conference on the executive order to temporarily close K-12 schools, Gov. Tim Walz also issued a plea for residents to volunteer with their local service agencies.

-“I think we all recognize our food pantries are going to need help, there are going to be volunteer opportunities to help our fellow Minnesotans,” he said.
-“Those opportunities will start to arise over the coming weeks and months.”
+“Intake will be done by a Le Sueur Food Shelf volunteer or clergy in the parking lot, maintaining a 6-foot distance as much as possible,” the Food Shelf said in a statement Monday.
+“In the parking lot, we’ll obtain ID via image cell phone camera and determine household size.
+Best practice will be for the client to remain in their vehicle.
+A number system will be used in conjunction with client vehicle make, model and color, connected with household size for pre-pack.
+Paper shopping lists will not be used or at least not passed back into the Food Shelf.
+Pre-pack will be delivered to the car by a LSFS volunteer and loaded into client’s vehicle.
+Intake person will communicate name, number and household size from parking lot to intake desk for record keeping.
+Frozen/refrigerated items will be added immediately before cart leaves for client vehicle with weight being added to the numbered client pre-pack.
+A LSFS volunteer will take the grocery cart with the pre-pack to client vehicle by number and vehicle ID.”

-Over in Nicollet County, volunteers said the St. Peter Area Food Shelf was also crowded on Monday afternoon.
+St. Peter Area Food Shelf was crowded on Monday afternoon.
 In between orders, helper Jo Eversman explained that her agency is also providing curbside pick-ups, like many in the area.

 She explained that the bulk of volunteers will remain in the building packaging food, while one person will be stationed outside to take orders and relay that information back to those creating the take-home boxes.